 The Cause of Acne

-Underlying muscle development that is big and sudden is capable of stretching the skin to the point of causing fluid pimples.
-For example, sourdough bread has a tough, chewy crust.
-If you were to eat an entire loaf in one sitting, your masseter muscles would get a workout and swell up.
-Overnight, a fluid pimple or two would develop directly atop the masseter muscles (i.e. the side of your jaw).
-A common side effect of taking anabolic steroids is acne.
-I believe this has nothing to do with the chemical composition of the steroid and everything to do with sudden muscle growth stretching the skin.
+Muscle growth is also my explanation for acne that occurs as a side effect of taking anabolic steroids.
+I believe it has nothing to do with tainted or dirty drugs and everything to do with the sudden muscle growth stretching the skin.
 Naturally working out a muscle with high-intensity can also give rise to a pimple atop that muscle.
-However, if you already have well-developed masseter muscles then the skin wouldn’t stretch as much and thus no pimple would form.
-See, when it comes to underlying muscles stretching or squeezing the skin, usage history matters.
-Sudden muscle growth is also how I explain hormonal acne.
-I believe a surge in testosterone or a drop-off in estrogen hormones can cause one to suddenly use muscles that were previously unused.
-This leads to growth beneath the skin which leads to stretched skin which leads to a fluid pimple.
+Sudden muscle growth is also my explanation for hormonal acne experienced by teens.
+I believe a surge in testosterone or a drop-off in estrogen hormones can cause one to suddenly use certain muscles that were previously unused, which leads to muscle development which leads to stretched skin which leads to a fluid pimple.

 Since coming up with this hypothesis over five years ago I’ve been able to explain just about every pimple on my face and body.
 This is over 400 instances.
 Whenever I got a pimple, I would recollect the things I did the day before and I’ve always been able to make sense of its type (i.e. fluid vs. solid) and its location.